 -ICFs/IID Medicaid Expenditures-

-ICF/IID services represent a significant segment of the long term care spectrum.
-Because adults with developmental disabilities require lifelong support, these adults are highly dependent on public programs to finance their long term care needs.
+ICF/IID services represent a significant segment of the long-term care spectrum.
+Because adults with developmental disabilities require lifelong support, these adults are highly dependent on public programs to finance their long-term care needs.
 According to the U.S. General Accounting Office, individuals with developmental disabilities "receive more than $13 billion annually in public funding for long term care -- second only to the elderly."
-12

-Medicaid is the primary pay or of ICF/IID services, although some clients are considered disabled children and may access their parents' Medicare and Social Security.
-Medicaid expenditures for ICFs/IID in fiscal year 1995 amounted to approximately $10 billion and accounted for roughly 9 percent of total Medicaid expenditures.13 The average per diem payment was approximately $183,14 and the average annual cost per client was $68,612.15
+Medicaid is the primary payer of ICF/IID services, although some clients are considered disabled children and may access their parents' Medicare and Social Security.

-Since the ICF/IID program began more than over 40 years ago, many individuals have been able to live in home-like, less restrictive settings.
-Individuals receive long term care in an environment where individual potential is maximized and personal needs are thoroughly assessed and fulfilled.
+Since the ICF/IID program began, more than over 50 years ago, many individuals have been able to live in home-like, less restrictive settings.
+Individuals receive long-term care in an environment where individual potential is maximized and personal needs are thoroughly assessed and fulfilled.
 Professional staff and government oversight work together to assure that the needs of individuals living in ICFs/IID are the driving force behind services provided.